TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_overview.rst

 the secure launch by the boot chain.*

  - The SLRT is initialized, and dl_stub is placed in memory.
- - Load the kernel, initrd and ACM [2]_ into memory.
+ - Load the kernel, initrd and DCE [1]_ into memory.
- - Set up the TXT heap and page tables describing the MLE [1]_ per the specification.
+ - For TXT, set up the TXT heap and page tables describing the DLME [2]_ per the specification.
  - If non-UEFI platform, dl_stub is called.
  - If UEFI platform, SLRT registered with UEFI and efi-stub called.
  - Upon completion, efi-stub will call EBS followed by dl_stub.
  - The dl_stub will prepare the CPU and the TPM for the launch.
- - The secure launch is then initiated with the GETSET[SENTER] instruction.
+ - The secure launch is then initiated with either GETSEC[SENTER] (Intel) or SKINIT (AMD) instruction.

-Post-launch: *Phase where control is passed from the ACM to the MLE and the secure kernel begins execution.*
+Post-launch: *Phase where control is passed from the DCE to the DLME and the secure kernel begins execution.*

  - Entry from the dynamic launch jumps to the SL stub.
- - SL stub fixes up the world on the BSP.
+ - For TXT, SL stub fixes up the world on the BSP.
  - For TXT, SL stub wakes the APs, fixes up their worlds.
  - For TXT, APs are left in an optimized (MONITOR/MWAIT) wait state.
+ - For SKINIT, APs are woken up mostly as usual except that the INIT IPIs aren't sent before Startup IPIs to avoid compromising security.
+INIT IPIs were sent to APs in pre-launch before issuing SKINIT, thus halting them.
  - SL stub jumps to startup_32.
  - SL main does validation of buffers and memory locations.
 It sets the boot parameter loadflag value SLAUNCH_FLAG to inform the main